himudigonda/x-of-thought/README.md

 - Meta for developing the Llama 3.1 model.
 - Streamlit for their excellent framework for building data applications.
 - The open-source community for various libraries used in this project.

-## Contact

-For questions or feedback, please open an issue in the GitHub repository or contact the maintainers directly.